Loobia polo

 Loobia polo (لوبیا پلو) is an Iranian dish of rice, green beans, and beef or lamb.
 In the Persian language, loobia means bean while polo is a style of cooked rice, known in English as pilaf.
-It is made by sautéing onion with a touch of turmeric powder followed by mixing the beef, then adding the cooked green beans with salt and pepper.
-You can always add cinnamon for an extra sense of flavor.
-This is then layered with half-cooked rice in another pot and steamed until done.
+It is made by sautéing onion with a touch of turmeric powder followed by mixing in the beef or lamb, and then adding sautéed green beans with salt and pepper.
+Additional flavorings, such as tomato, saffron, and cinnamon, are also commonly added to the mixture.
+This mixture is then layered with half-cooked rice in another pot and steamed until done.

 Loobia polo can also be made by using chicken or lamb instead of beef, and by using rice cooked in the kateh style.